Daniel Kahneman

 Does question wording impact survey results?

 Single questions in psychology are of high relevance but not without controversy.
-He introduces Linda as an example.
+He introduced Linda as an example.
 All we know is that she’s 41, has studied philosophy, was very active in political movements and marched in antinuclear protests.
-"The question is," Kahneman begins.
+"The question is," Kahneman began.
 "How likely is she to be a bank teller?
 Or how likely is she to be a bank teller who’s also active in the feminist movement?"
-He says that 90 percent of people surveyed think she’s more likely to be a feminist bank teller, even if it’s not logical.
+He said that 90 percent of people surveyed think she’s more likely to be a feminist bank teller, even if it’s not logical.
 "Because if she’s a feminist bank teller, she is a bank teller.
 You can give people hints and then they won’t make the mistake."
 It’s not just the question you ask, but the way you ask the question.

 Can we rely on our intuition?

 Kahneman was confronted with this question while serving in the Israeli army in the 1950s.
 He recognized that recruiters were relying heavily on intuition when recruiting soldiers.
 His first job as a psychologist entailed making significant updates to the process, which is still enforced today.
-"People were asked not to worry about the general impression of that person, but to ask specific, very detailed questions about certain topics," he says.
-He explains the six traits that were rated included things like punctuality or masculine pride.
+"People were asked not to worry about the general impression of that person, but to ask specific, very detailed questions about certain topics," he said.
+He explained the six traits that were rated included things like punctuality or masculine pride.
 At the end, all interviewees had to close their eyes and write down their overall evaluation.

-"Intuition is okay, but you don’t want to have it too early," he says.
+"Intuition is okay, but you don’t want to have it too early," he said.
 "This is what we’re working on today.
 To work out instructions for people who are making decisions in businesses or in government in exactly the same way.
 To break up a problem into elements and to delay intuition until the end."

 How can organizations reduce noise in decision-making?